alan-turing-institute/clean-air-infrastructure/README.md

 to set up the Clean Air infrastructure on `Azure` using `Terraform`.
 You should be able to see this on the `Azure` portal.

+# Initialising the input databases
+Terraform will now have created a number of databases.
+We need to add the datasets to the database.

+This is done using Docker images from the Azure container registry.
+These Docker images are built by Travis whenever commits are made to the GitHub repository.

+To run the next steps we need to ensure that Travis runs a build in order to add the Docker images to the Azure container registry created by Terraform.
+Either push to the GitHub repository, or rerun the last build by going to https://travis-ci.com/alan-turing-institute/clean-air-infrastructure/ and clicking on the `Restart build` button.
+This will build all of the Docker images and add them to the registry.

+## Adding live datasets
+The live datasets (like LAQN or AQE) are populated using daily jobs that create an Azure container instance and add the most recent data to the database.
+We tell this job which version of the container to run by using GitHub webhooks which keep track of changes to the master branch.

-## Setting up webhooks in the GitHub repository
+### Setting up webhooks in the GitHub repository
-NB.
-This only needs to be done once but is documented here for better reproducibility in future.
 - Run `python get_github_keys.py` to get the SSH keys and webhook settings for each of the relevant servers

-### Add deployment keys to GitHub
 - In GitHub go to `clean-air-infrastructure > Settings > Deploy keys` and click on `Add deploy key`
 - Paste the key into `Key` and give it a memorable title (like `laqn-cleanair`)